How to Start a Christmas Light Installation Business

 Step 5: Apply for Business Licenses and Permits

-In some instances, an electrician’s license may be required in addition to general requirements such as a sales tax permit, Employer Identification Number, and others.
+In some locations, an electrician’s license may be required in addition to general requirements such as a sales tax permit, Employer Identification Number, and others.

 Step 6: Find Financing